How to Buy a Domain Name: A Simple Guide to Get You Started

 Moreover, many entrepreneurs consider domain names to be digital assets – they buy plenty of good URLs as investments and wait for their value to increase before reselling them further down the road.

 If you want to start a new online business but have no time to build an eCommerce site, then register a domain now and make a website later to reserve your brand or business name for the future.
 A domain name will be yours as long as you keep paying for it.
+And do not worry, it will not break your bank.
+For instance, popular e-commerce domain .shop will cost you only $0.99/month.

 Also, consider purchasing a domain that includes your name even if you’re not ready to create a personal website or portfolio yet.
 Doing this can give you control of what potential clients, employers, and other people see when they search for you on search engines.